- Photos & Map

 Directions & Parking facilities

-There are various car access options.
-From Basel and Geneva, the fastest route goes via Bern.
-From Zurich, the quickest drive is towards Lucerne and the Brünig Pass.
+There are various driving options by car.
+From Basel and Geneva, the fastest route is via Bern.
+From Zurich, the quickest drive is towards Lucerne and Brünig Pass.
 The pass is open in summer and winter.

-From the south, access to the region is via Grimsel or Susten Pass.
+From the south, access is via Grimsel or Susten Pass to the region.
 Both passes are only open in summer.
-Alternatively, the Simplon Pass followed by the Lötschberg car shuttle is available.
+Alternatively, the Simplon Pass and then the Lötschberg car shuttle train are options.

 Thanks to its central location in Europe, Switzerland is served by international trains from over 12 countries.
-Within Switzerland, Intercity trains run directly from Basel and Lucerne to the Jungfrau Region.
+Within Switzerland, intercity trains run directly from Basel and Lucerne to the Jungfrau Region.
 Travelers from Zurich change trains in Bern.
-Trains run every half hour.
+The trains operate every half hour.

-Along the entire route, there is a connection to the PostBus line.
-The buses carry bicycles but these must be registered by 4:00 p.m. the day before at +41 58 448 20 08.
+There is connection to the PostBus line along the entire route.
+The buses carry bicycles, but these must be registered by 4:00 pm the day before at +41 58 448 20 08.

 Additional information